 Our Moose Jaw child custody lawyers have extensive experience successfully representing parents, grandparents, and other closely related third parties in custody cases.

 We remain committed to providing affordable and comprehensive solutions for each and every client.
 Our Moose Jaw family law lawyers are skilled and experienced in all areas of divorce and separation including child custody, access, and visitation.

 Whether you are the man (husband/father) or the woman (mother/wife), we can serve you to get a fair and just result.

 Get in Touch

-Call us now at 306-693-7777 for a free consultation with one of our lawyers to see how we may be able to help you.
+Call us now at 306-693-7777 to speak directly with one of our lawyers to see how we may be able to help you.